juliomateoslangerak/omero-metrics/README.md

 ./configuration_omero.sh /path/to/omeroweb /path/to/mydatabase
 ```

-where `/path/to/omeroweb` is the path to the OMERO-web directory and `/path/to/mydatabase` is the path to the OMERO_metrics sqlite database.
+where `/path/to/omeroweb` is the path to the OMERO-web directory and `/path/to/mydatabase` is the path to the omero_metrics sqlite database.

 ```bash
 export REACT_VERSION=18.2.0